Whoever controls the record

 "Can't I just screenshot my conversations?"

-Screenshots can be edited.
-They have no cryptographic proof of when they were taken or that they haven't been modified.
-A lawyer who presents a screenshot as evidence of their due diligence is likely to face challenge.
+Screenshots can be edited and carry no proof of when they were taken.
 What we provide is the chain of custody — the same standard evidence labs use.

 "Has this actually been admitted in court?"

 Not yet.
-Apostillum's architecture is designed to meet the technical requirements of FRE 902(14), eIDAS, and ESIGN.
-We are actively working with legal technologists and forensic practitioners to establish formal validation.
+The architecture is designed to meet the technical requirements of FRE 902(14), eIDAS, and ESIGN, and any qualified examiner can independently verify every record.
 We invite scrutiny — that is the point.
-The system is built so that any qualified examiner can independently verify every record.

 "What if Apostillum shuts down?"

-Your records are encrypted on your device — not ours.
-The timestamps are written to public blockchains that will outlast any company.
-Even if Apostillum ceased to exist tomorrow, your records remain independently verifiable by any third party, for a minimum of twenty years.
-We designed the system so that our survival is not required for your records to be valid.
+Your records are encrypted on your device — not ours — and the timestamps live on public blockchains that outlast any company.
+Your records remain independently verifiable for a minimum of twenty years.
 No vendor lock-in.
-No dependency.
 The proof stands alone.

 We built it so that even we cannot lie.